Fleckism/SecurityPlus/SecurityPlus/12 C Embedded System Security Implications.md

 Both Z-Wave and Zigbee have communications encryption.
 The main threats are from re-pairing attacks and from rogue devices.
 A re-pairing attack allows a [[threat actor]] to discover the network key by forcing a device off the network, causing it to try to re-connect ([checkpoint.com/press/2020/the-dark-side-of-smart-lighting-check-point-research-shows-how-business-and-home-networks-can-be-hacked-from-a-lightbulb](https://www.checkpoint.com/press/2020/the-dark-side-of-smart-lighting-check-point-research-shows-how-business-and-home-networks-can-be-hacked-from-a-lightbulb/)). **If the user connects a rogue device to the network, the system depends on application-level security to prevent the device from compromising higher value targets, such as a smart hub, alarm, or door entry mechanism.**
 # INDUSTRIAL CONTROL SYSTEMS

 Industrial systems have different priorities to IT systems.
-Often, hazardous electromechanical components are involved, so safety is the overriding priority. **Industrial processes also prioritize [[My linked notes/Dictionary/Availability]] and integrity over confidentiality—reversing the [[CIA]] triad as the AIC triad.**
+Often, hazardous electromechanical components are involved, so safety is the overriding priority. **Industrial processes also prioritize [[Availability]] and integrity over confidentiality—reversing the [[CIA]] triad as the AIC triad.**

 ### Workflow and Process Automation Systems